-This means your HVAC equipment couldn’t correct its pressure switch before starting.
+This indicates your HVAC equipment couldn’t adjust its pressure switch before turning on.
 As a result, your system will not run for your safety.

 We want you to be absolutely satisfied with our quality furnace repair in San Antonio.
 That’s why we back it with a 100% Satisfaction Guarantee* for a year.

 This part plays a critical part as your furnace prepares to work in your house.

 Here’s what occurs after your thermostat’s call for heat: